vanStadenRJ/REII313_Practical_Steyn_VanStaden/README.md

   - Any unsaved progress will be lost if you open a saved file
   - By clicking on the appropriate .json file, your schematic will load

+User Case Study:
+  - Load the file testcase.json located in the program file
+  - A simple schematic will appear
+  - The schematic top-left is an equivalent circuit representing XOR logic
+  - The schematic top-right is an XOR-gate outputting the same logic
+  - The bottom configuration is an example of a clocked configuration.